lobster1234/sparkjava-archetypes/sparkjava-helloworld-archetype/src/main/resources/archetype-resources/README.md

 #README
-This guide will help you to build and run the Spark Java Hello World Example
+This guide will help you to build and run the Spark Java Hello World Example in a Servlet container.

 ##Build
 Simply just run the maven command below.